Brambor/Dogs-and-Sheeps/README.md

 Rocks (these are on the way!), better searching for a target (speed of it), dying of old age OR fight, zombie sheep (not sure), tourists, Bacas, ghosts, water - lots and lots changes related to it, better value changing system, and more!

 # Short and small preview
-Bare in mind that Sheep are smarter now.
+Bear in mind that Sheep are smarter now.

 ![Screenshot](https://github.com/Brambor/Dogs-and-Sheeps/blob/master/stuff/pic/Dogs%26Sheeps.gif?raw=true "Screenshot")